 |Converts all nearby poison into liquid flame, burning poisoned creatures from within.
 It also turns clouds of poison and mephitic gases into flame.
 The caster is not affected directly.|

-All poison and mephitic clouds in caster's line of sight are replaced with flame clouds.
-All poisoned monsters in line of sight take damage and lose their poisoned status.
-Higher spell power may increase the duration of the flame clouds and the damage taken by poisoned creatures.
+All poisonous and mephitic clouds in the caster's line of sight are replaced with flame clouds.
+All poisoned monsters in line of sight take fire damage and lose their poisoned status.
+Higher spell power increases the duration of the flame clouds and the damage taken by poisoned creatures.

 Poisoned creatures take direct damage according to how many poison stacks they have, dealing approximately 200%-300% of the potential poison damage immediately, depending on spell power.

 - Ignite Poison works great when used together with Mephitic Cloud; the noxious clouds generated by the former spell turn into clouds of fire.
-First confuse them with Mephitic Cloud, possibly casting it a few times to cover a larger area, then (once the monsters are confused) cast Ignite Poison and let the poor guys stumble through the flames.
+First confuse them with Mephitic Cloud, possibly casting it a few times to cover a larger area, then cast Ignite Poison and let the monsters stumble through the flames.
 Be sure not to be standing in your own poisonous clouds when you set them ablaze.

-- Prior to 0.17, Ignite Poison was a level-5 spell, but affected monsters with poison-branded attacks, chunks, and potions of poison.
+- Prior to 0.17, Ignite Poison was a level-5 spell, but affected monsters with venom-branded attacks, poisonous flesh, and potions of poison.
 It did not use the Poison Magic school.